-The Evansville Museum International Drone Film Festival is a film competition offering a unique overview of the development in trends and techniques of drone cinematography.
-The festival offers an international platform for filmmakers to exhibit their work as well as compete for cash prizes.
-Screenings of winning entries and shortlisted films will take place inside the dome of the Museum’s Koch Immersive Theater.
-Enter today as we showcase the best that aerial cinematography has to offer at our day-long event that features, drone vendors, drone demonstrations and giveaways!
+Now in our second year, Evansville Museum International Drone Film Festival is accepting submissions for a competition which offers a overview of the trends and techniques of drone cinematography.
+Official selections are chosen by a cadre or regional jurors and celebrated on the dome of the Koch Immersive Theater, located at the Evansville Museum in Evansville, Indiana.
+On April 27, 2019 we will provide this international platform for filmmakers to exhibit their work as well as compete for cash prizes.
+Screenings of winning entries and shortlisted films will take place on this date.
+We invite you to enter our event as we prepare to showcase the best that aerial cinematography has to offer.

-Entrants will have a chance of winning cash prizes.
-Winning selections will be screened in the format as submitted on a dome of the Koch Immersive Theater in Evansville Indiana on Saturday, October 21, 2017.
+Those entries chosen as official selections of our festival will have a chance to win cash prizes.
+In 2018 we gave away over $2500 in cash prizes and we anticipate a similar purse in 2019.
+Winning selections will be screened on the date of the festival in the format submitted on a dome of the Koch Immersive Theater in Evansville Indiana.

 Film Submissions – To be considered for the EMIDFF your content must meet all the specifications and requirements relating to film categories and submission.
 Your film does not need to exclusively contain aerial footage, but must incorporate at least 50% Drone footage.
 You agree you will not submit any content that is defamatory, obscene, pornographic, racially, culturally, or ethnically offensive, harassing, intimidating, threatening, hateful, discriminatory or abusive.